KhachDavid/binary.c/README.md

 # binary.c
-converts an ascii character to binary
+converts an ascii string to binary

 To Run the code
 ```